usdoj/foia.gov/agency-api-spec.md

 ### URL

 You may choose any pathname you wish.
-If your system handles requests for multiple agency components (like a decentralized agency), we recommend using a URL that allows for the component ID as a parameter.
+If your system handles requests for multiple agency components (like a decentralized agency), we recommend using a URL structure that explicitly identifies the agency component receiving the FOIA request.
 Your URL should not contain any query parameters.

     /components/:id/requests/

+For example:
+* `/components/88/requests/`

+But not:
+* `/requests?component=88`

-Hosting the API on a dedicated sub-domain like `foia-api.agency.gov` is suggested.
+In addition, we recommend hosting the API on a dedicated sub-domain like `foia-api.agency.gov`.
 Using this kind of pathname hierarchy allows us to add additional API endpoints for future development and features.